-10.2.2 Sampling Ratio of the Shower Detector
+10.2.2 Sampling Ratio

 Each layer of the shower module consists of a 1.5 mm-thick scintillator plate and a 0.5-mm absorber plate made of lead.
 The Pb absorber thickness of 0.5 mm or less is favored to provide a fine sampling and therefore better energy resolution.
 The thickness of the scintillator plate should be thin enough to ensure fine longitudinal sampling, while thick enough to reduce light attenuation in the lateral direction.
-A thickness of 1.5 mm was chosen following the experience of previous Shashlyk designs used by the KOPIO experiment [230, 233], the PANDA experiment [234], and the COMPASS-II experiment.
+A thickness of 1.5 mm was chosen following the experience of previous Shashlyk designs used by the KOPIO experiment [233, 236], the PANDA experiment [237], and the COMPASS-II experiment.
 The COMPASS module is shown in Fig. 89.
-A gap of 120 μ m is kept between the lead and scintillator plates to accommodate a sheet of high-reflectivity paper, which reduces the loss of scintillation light.
+A gap of 120 μ m is kept between the lead and scintillator plates to accommodate a sheet of high-reflectivity paper, which reduces the loss of scintillaton light.